 In March 2018, the founding members – Richard Horsley, Andrew Earnshaw and Steve Packham – set about raising awareness of the 2019 Loan Charge with the help of a number of other contractors.
 The aim was, and remains, to create a community where those affected could share information and resources and ideas.
 This became the officially incorporated NFP organisation called LCAG.

-The LCAG now has over 1000 active members spanning most sectors of the UK, including NHS workers, teachers, public sector agency staff, power, gas and oil industry contractors, as well as IT, digital and banking sector specialists.
+The LCAG now has over 3,000 members spanning most sectors of the UK, including NHS workers, teachers, public sector agency staff, power, gas and oil industry contractors, as well as IT, digital and banking sector specialists.

 About Richard Horsley